Cosmas-eng/DDFinancePolicy-BackEnd/src/DDFinancePolicy.Infrastructure/README.md

 In Clean Architecture, Infrastructure concerns are kept separate from the core business rules (or domain model in DDD).

-The only project that has code concerned with EF, Files, Email, Web Services, Azure/AWS/GCP.
+It is the only project that has code concerned with EF, Files, Email, Web Services, Azure/AWS/GCP.

 It depend on Core where abstractions (interfaces) exist.